Daniellau331/ConnectFour/README.md

 # Introduction
-Using pygame to build connect four.
+Trying to use python to create connect four.

+# Text Version
+Trying to make the text version first before making the GUI version one.